StochSS/stochss/README.md

 StochSS - Stochastic Simulation Service.

-StochSS is currently supported on Linux and Apple OSX platforms, we have added preliminary support for Windows.
+StochSS is currently supported on Linux and Apple OSX platforms, and with preliminary support for Windows.

 ## Obtaining StochSS:

-The easiest and recommended way to obtain StochSS is to download the latest package from www.stochss.org.
+The easiest and recommended way to obtain StochSS is to download the latest app bundle or package from www.stochss.org.
+These reqire Docker.

-### Installing from source (Advanced users only)
+### Installing and running from source (Advanced users only)

+This way of running StochSS is only recommened for e.g. developers.

 The StochSS source is downloaded by cloning the GitHub repository. **Since the repository relies on several submodules, a recursive cloning has to be performed.** Open a terminal and from a directory to where you want to download the code, (your home folder is a good place) type the following command: